 There can be a lot of benefits of being self taught depending on the musician in question.
 Some people are geniuses and others should just cave in and take lessons.
 Or give up.
 For Ed, it allowed for a creativity not seen in Rock guitarists before.
 Why?
 Because he didn’t uphold to any written barriers.
 He didn’t follow structures that were repeated over and over again.
 He made his own.
 “Hot For Teacher” is the best example of this.
 The whole band changes time signatures midway through Ed’s solo for 4/4 to 5/4 and then back again.
 Not only was it an ingenius way for Ed to have the song fit his solo as opposed to having the solo fit the song, but that little nuance alone displayed his incredible sense of dynamics.

 This to me is the true legacy of Eddie Van Halen.
 His legacy to me is more than just “Eruption”, or a homemade freakshow guitar and bastardized backline or the showmanship of David Lee Roth.
 His legacy is that he didn’t follow musical constructs.
 He bent them to his will and made them his own.
 He’s probably one of the most copied guitarist ever to the point that I don’t blame him for turning his back to the crowd while he was soloing during the band’s early days.
-He didn’t anyone copying his technique!
+He didn’t want anyone to copy his technique – imagine that!

 There was no one like Eddie Van Halen before he came along and there will never be anyone like him again.
 Let’s not misunderstand, there are so amazing guitarists out there right now, but they’ll NEVER have the appeal that Ed or his band had to the public at large.
 Primarily in that unlike Ed, none of his worshippers ever got girls because they were too busy jerking off to guitar lessons.